Radiation-Transport/vtkconverter/README.md

 # VTK Converter

-The tool is a Python 3.9 based package that can analize, modify and convert VTK responses to suitable formats for subsequent analyses.
+The tool is a Python 3.6 based package that can analize, modify and convert VTK responses to suitable formats for subsequent analyses.
 The tool is used through a text based interactive menu, and it can be run under Windows or Linux systems.
+It requires the use of python 3.6 or a higher version.

 ## Installation